 The Torah prohibits a man or a woman from becoming a “kadesh” or “kadesha”.
 The simple reading of the Torah is a prohibition on prostitution.
 However, Maimonides rules that all non-marital sexual intercourse violates this negative commandment and many significant halakhic authorities, including the Shulchan Arukh, follow suit.

 A man is prohibited from ejaculating or spilling seed outside of sexual relations.
 This can happen if he becomes sexually aroused before marriage without any sanctioned release although the primary source material for this prohibition is a bit vague.
 The central kabbalistic text Zohar equates spilling seed to spilling blood and describes this transgression as being worse than all other transgressions without the possibility of repentance.
 This has had a tremendous impact on attitudes towards male sexuality and masturbation.
-The revulsion associated with the act lingers even as we tacitly recognize that masturbation is not equated either morally, legally or practically with the violence and transgression associated with murder.
+The revulsion associated with the act lingers even as we tacitly recognize that masturbation is not equated morally, legally or practically with the violence and transgression associated with murder.
 From a young age, boys are made aware of this prohibition which automatically encourages the self-discipline necessary to avoid any arousal.
 It is beyond the scope of this book to present an analysis of those sources.
 Suffice to say that the religious conflict, shame, guilt and cognitive dissonance that accompanies male masturbation can have an impact on sexual relations after marriage

 Female masturbation is much less defined in Jewish sources.
 Since the majority opinion is that there is no wasted seed when a woman experiences sexual pleasure, there is no clearly identified halakhic position beyond a certain ingrained revulsion around any act that involves sexual gratification outside of marriage or even within marriage.
 There is a well-known position in the early Talmudic commentaries that women do not experience arousal from touching themselves (or being touched), although other rabbinic authorities suggest an amorphous prohibition.
 Nonetheless, women are either actively discouraged from thinking about self-pleasure or sexually exploration before marriage or there is a impermeable silence suffusing the topic.
 While it is assumed that males will (illicitly) masturbate, there is an assumption that women will not.
-There remains in some religious circles resistant to tampon use for unmarried girls, as if inserting something vaginally will cause the hymen to be perforated or, will result in familiarity with a sensation best saved for marriage.
+There remains in some religious circles even in modern Orthodoxy resistance to tampon use for unmarried girls, as if inserting something vaginally will cause the hymen to be perforated or, will result in familiarity with a sensation best saved for marriage.
+For women, the intense emphasis on modesty as a sign of their chastity or protect the men from sexual thoughts has impact on the ability to experience a positive sexual relationship after marriage.

-Women were (and are) expected to be virgins before marriage.
+Women are expected to be virgins before marriage.
 The Torah sanctions stoning a non-virgin who is “found out” after marriage although rabbinic law tempers this with financial penalty only.
 They are warned that if they lose their virginity, their ketubot (Jewish marriage contracts), which are read publicly under the huppa, will reflect this shameful reality.
 To clarify, the ketuba of a virgin is traditionally worth an amount that is twice as much as that of a non-virgin.
 Throughout the reading of a ketuba, the bride is referred to as the virgin bride.
 However, many people are unaware this threat is particularly unfounded in today’s dating culture since the ketuba is a contract between husband and wife; if the husband is in agreement, information about the wife’s virginity does not have to be factual.
 This trope, that promiscuity will be exposed and cause shame particularly to the bride is intended to effect compliance with the religious value for chastity.